curl/curl/tests/FILEFORMAT.md

 ## Include file

-This instruction allows a test case to include another file during preprocessing.
-It is helpful to know that the ordinary variables are expanded before the include happens so `%LOGDIR` and the others can be used in the include line.
+This instruction allows a test case to include another file.
+It is helpful to remember that the ordinary variables are expanded before the include happens so `%LOGDIR` and the others can be used in the include line.

 The file name cannot contain `%` as that letter is used to end the name for the include instruction: